overhide/overhide/docs/glossary.md

 #### keybiner

 A *keybiner* is a collection of *keyrings*.
-A *keyring* is mapping of assymetric key-pairs to a particular *overhide* broker system, for a particular *service*.
+A *keyring* is a mapping of assymetric key-pairs to a particular *overhide* broker system, for a particular *service*.
 I.e. a *keyring* is a set of keys for a particular purpose grouped together.

 An application will repetativelly access a particular *overhide* broker instance with a particular blockchain public key (address) for identification.
 The corresponding blockchain private key is also needed on-hand--only in-browser--for signatures.
 For convenience, better user experience, better application flow, it's desirable to store a mapping of all these identifiers and tokens on the client machine, e.g. in the client browser.
 All these identifiers and tokens for a single purpose comprise a *keyring*.
 Multiple such *keyrings* are stored in the client's *keybiner*.